Pricing & Plans

 Hotspot Shield VPN has servers in 20 countries, with the US, Hong Kong, and Germany being just a few examples.
 You will need an Elite account to change server location, as the default connection is the US server.

 Free users are allowed up to one simultaneous connection, with this number jumping up to five for Elite customers.

 It was great to see that Hotspot Shield uses the OpenVPN protocol, although I would’ve liked to see a few more options for protocols such as PPTP or L2TP.

 Once again, I’ll mention that AnchorFree is US company, meaning the provider is subject to US federal jurisdiction.
-Hotspot Shield is a service to avoid if you are looking for complete privacy on the web.
+Hotspot Shield VPN is a service to avoid if you are looking for complete privacy on the web.

 Legislation such as the Stored Communications Act coupled with shady alphabet agencies such as the NSA or FBI makes it easy to see why the US isn’t ideal for online privacy.
 Read more about these US data retention laws here.

 Putting my concerns regarding privacy aside, Hotspot Shield does make a decent effort at protecting your data, with AES-256 encryption coupled with standard OpenVPN parameters (SHA1 authentication, RSA-2048 handshake).
 I was disappointed to see the Perfect Forward Secrecy is not supported by Hotspot Shield.

 I discovered during my Hotspot Shield reviews that the provider is pretty secretive when it comes to logging, with an in-depth look at the Terms of Service required.
 While HSS doesn’t keep any activity logs, some connection logs are for quality assurance purposes.
 Hotspot Shield seems to be pretty evasive when it comes to data logging practices, so this is worth keeping in mind.